Having a foreign driving licence registered, exchanged or converted

 • bulletin n°4 from the Luxembourg criminal records (no more than 3 months old).

-Depending on the applicant's situation, additional documents may be required.
+Depending on your situation, additional documents may be required.

-Being issued with a Luxembourg driving licence also involves the obligation to submit the foreign driving licence to the SNCA Driving Licence Office.
-It will then be returned to the authorities that issued it.
+You must hand in your foreign driving licence to the SNCA Driving Licence Office in order to be issued a Luxembourg driving licence.
+The foreign licence will then be returned to the authorities that issued it.

-The conversion of a foreign driving licence for the abovementioned categories and issued by a country that is not party to the Geneva Convention on Road Traffic of 19 September 1949, or the Vienna Convention on Road Traffic of 8 November 1968, will be refused.
+The conversion of a foreign driving licence for all categories issued by a country that is not party to the Geneva Convention on Road Traffic of 19 September 1949, or the Vienna Convention on Road Traffic of 8 November 1968, will be refused.

 This list (French, Pdf, 110 Kb) specifies the contracting countries of the Geneva Convention on Road Traffic of 19 September 1949, or the Vienna Convention on Road Traffic of 8 November 1968.